Office: Anna and John J. Sie International Relations Complex, Suite 2030

 Jack Donnelly III, Professor, PhD, University of California, Berkeley

 Karen Feste, Professor, PhD, University of Minnesota

-Rebecca Galemba, Visiting Assistant Professor, PhD, Brown University
+Rebecca Galemba, Assistant Professor, PhD, Brown University

 Alan Gilbert, Professor, PhD, Harvard University